open-socialism/open-socialism-site/introduction.md

 ### Prevent Corruption

 Corruption is selfishness that benefits oneself only and likely hurts other people.
-This is the corruption that existed since agriculture.
+This is the corruption that has existed since agriculture.

 Here are some solutions: